Sponsor a child in Bosnia and Herzegovina

 A country at the heart of the Balkans

-The population is 4.6 million, of which nearly half are Bosnians, one third are Serbs, and about one fifth are Croats.
+The population is 3.3 million, of which nearly half are Bosnian, one third are Serbs, and about one fifth are Croats.
 Children under the age of 18 account for nearly one fifth of the population.
 Approximately two fifths of the population are Muslim, one third are Serbian Orthodox and 15 per cent are Roman Catholic.

 Recovering from the war

-Official national figures estimate that around 20 per cent of the population live below the nationally-defined poverty line and 30 per cent just above the poverty line.
+Official national figures estimate that around 17 per cent of the population live below the nationally-defined poverty line.
 People living in rural areas are particularly affected by poverty.
 Poverty-stricken households include those with three or more children and those comprised of refugees or displaced persons.